alexch/codelikethis/public/lessons/server_side_javascript/hello_node.md

 # Hello, You!

-Now go back to Atom, and modify the app so instead of saying "Hello from NodeJS!" it says something clever and personalized.
+Now go back to Code, and modify the app so instead of saying "Hello from NodeJS!" it says something clever and personalized.

 Once you've made the change...